Hi, I'm Kelly.

 Elsewhere

 Motherhood is lonely in ways no one prepares you for.
-Not the kind of lonely where you’re physically alone (because let’s be honest, that actually sounds kind of nice sometimes!).
+Not the kind of lonely where you’re physically alone (because… sometimes that actually sounds nice!).

 The Loneliness of Carrying the Mental Load in Motherhood

-Motherhood is lonely when your partner asks, “What do you need me to do?” when you don’t just need tasks done, you need someone else to think about them before you have to say anything.
+Motherhood is lonely when your partner asks, “What do you need me to do?” because you don’t just need tasks done, you need someone else to notice what needs doing without being asked.

-It’s making the lists, only to check them yourself because if you don’t, you’ll find your kid’s lunchbox sitting in their backpack with no actual lunch inside!
-Whoops!
+It’s making the lists, only to double-check them yourself because if you don’t, something will fall through the cracks, like your kid’s lunchbox making it into their backpack… but with no actual lunch inside.

-It’s the resentment that builds every time you realize that if you don’t do something, it just won’t happen.
+It’s the resentment that builds when you realize that if you don’t do something, it simply won’t happen.

-And it’s the exhaustion of feeling like you’re the only one who can see what’s happening around you.
-The only one who remembers that the kids need doctor’s appointments, that the birthday gift has to be ordered today to arrive on time, that the toilet paper is on its last roll, and that school picture day is next Thursday!
-Whew!
+And it’s the exhaustion of feeling like you’re the only one who sees what’s happening around you.
+You’re the only one who remembers that the kids need doctor’s appointments, that the birthday gift has to be ordered today, that the toilet paper is on its last roll, and that school picture day is next Thursday.

-You carry it all…every little detail…because if you don’t, who will?
+You carry it all… every detail, every reminder, every invisible responsibility, because if you don’t, who will?

-Motherhood Is Lonely When It Feels Like a Job, Not a Partnership
+When Motherhood Feels Like a Job, Not a Partnership

 You love your partner.
 You love your kids.
 But somehow, the weight of it all has shifted onto your shoulders.
 Instead of feeling like a shared journey, motherhood can feel like running a never-ending to-do list that no one else even sees.

-Each day is filled with responsibilities, packing lunches, scheduling appointments, remembering birthdays, and keeping up with school emails.
-It’s not just about getting things done; it’s about always being the one who notices, anticipates, and plans ahead.
+Every day is filled with responsibilities, packing lunches, scheduling appointments, keeping up with school emails, remembering birthdays, and organizing the family calendar.
+It’s not just about doing things; it’s about always being the one who notices, anticipates, and plans ahead.

-You Don’t Want a Helper.
-You Want a Partner.
+You Don’t Need a Helper.
+You Need Real Support.

 Motherhood Is Lonely, But It Doesn’t Have to Be